Industry:

 Tools & systems used

-Figma, Sketch, Shortcut, Notion, Dovetail, Maze, Mixpanel, and more.
+Figma, Sketch, Shortcut, Notion, Dovetail, Maze, Mixpanel, Intercom, and more.

 TL;DR